James Loy: Post career activities

+In 2020, Loy, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 In July 2022, Loy joined with other former U.S. military leaders in condemning former president and commander in chief, Donald Trump.
 "While rioters tried to thwart the peaceful transfer of power and ransacked the Capitol on Jan.
 6, 2021, the president and commander in chief, Donald Trump, abdicated his duty to preserve, protect and defend the Constitution.